Indianapolis First-Time Homebuyer Calculator

 Why Home Appreciation Is Not Included

 Home values can rise over time, and appreciation is a real reason why buying often makes financial sense long term.
 This calculator does not model it because Indianapolis appreciation rates change every year and vary by neighborhood.
 Year-over-year appreciation was 2.1% as of February 2026 (Redfin) and 1.0% per Zillow.
-Any fixed rate we used would be a guess.
+Any fixed rate would be a guess.
 The results here are therefore conservative.
 For current Indianapolis market trends, check Redfin or Zillow.

 Next Steps